MaskingTechnology/jitar/documentation/docs/fundamentals/runtime-services.md

 * repository - url of the repository (required).
 * monitor - node monitoring interval in milliseconds (optional, default `5000`).
 * middlewares - list of [middleware modules](../develop/middleware.md) to load (optional).
-* secret - shared secret for creating trusted clients (optional).
+* trustKey - key for creating trusted clients (optional).

 A full configuration example looks like this: